michalhabera/awesomegiants/index.md

-# Awesome list of Giants of science
+# Awesome list of interviews with Giants of Science

-A collection of interviews with Giants of science and philosophy.
+A collection of interviews with Giants of Science.
-Feel free to contribute more by creating an issue at [GitHub](https://github.com/michalhabera/shouldersofgiants/issues).
+Feel free to contribute more by creating an issue at [GitHub](https://github.com/michalhabera/awesomegiants/issues).

 ## Mathematics and Computer Science